Polverino clan: Present day

 In 2019, relatives of top members belonging to the clan claim three million euros to the Spanish State of compensation after their relatives were acquitted by the National Court of the crime of money laundering for which they were arrested in 2013 and tried in 2016.
 Among the assets seized were six yachts, two Ferrari Testarossa, one Lamborghini, one Harley-Davidson, bank accounts and real estate.
 The plaintiffs are all relatives of the late Giuseppe Felaco, who was allegedly an important member of the Polverino clan based in the Canary Islands, they assure that this Spanish police operation against their family has been a great economic damage, apart from a moral damage.

-On May 29, 2019 Raffaele Vallefuoco, an important member of the organization, was arrested in the Rabat region in Morocco.
+On 29 May 2019 Raffaele Vallefuoco, an important member of the organization, was arrested in the Rabat region in Morocco.
 Vallefuoco is considered one of the biggest drug traffickers in Italy and was included on the list of the 50 most wanted fugitives.

 Also in 2019, the Italian police with the cooperation of the Spanish police, arrested two members of the clan, who belonged to a major transnational organizational structure, created by the Polverinos, based in Valencia and Naples, that between 2001 and 2012 imported hashish from Morocco via Spain to arrive in the Campania region.

-On December 6, 2019, Silvano Pennino and Nicola Di Nuzzo, two important drug traffickers working for the clan in Spain, were released from jail.
+On 6 December 2019, Silvano Pennino and Nicola Di Nuzzo, two important drug traffickers working for the clan in Spain, were released from jail.
 According to the investigations, Pennino and Di Nuzzo were specialized particularly in the hashish trafficking.

-On December 11, 2019, Giuseppe Polverino and Giuseppe Simioli were sentenced to life imprisonment.
-They were held responsible for the murder of Giuseppe Candela, happened in July 2009.
+On 11 December 2019, Giuseppe Polverino and Giuseppe Simioli were sentenced to life imprisonment.
+They were held responsible for the murder of Giuseppe Candela, which happened in July 2009.
 According to the investigations, Candela, who was a member of the Polverino clan, was killed because he was managing his business independently, and no longer responding to the clan.

-On May 26, 2020, 16 people belonging to the clan were arrested in an investigation by the DDA (Direzione Distrettuale Antimafia), including the alleged current leader of the clan, Vincenzo Polverino.
+On 26 May 2020, 16 people belonging to the clan were arrested in an investigation by the DDA (Direzione Distrettuale Antimafia), including the alleged current leader of the clan, Vincenzo Polverino.

-On June 5, 2020, the Direzione Distrettuale Antimafia seized €10 million of assets from the clan.
+On 5 June 2020, the Direzione Distrettuale Antimafia seized €10 million of assets from the clan.
 Among the seized assets were two villas, two garages, two warehouse-depots, six commercial premises, three plots of land, a school building and a nursery.